 Who Should be Using PayPal?

 Can PayPal run a large ecommerce site?
 Technically, yes.
-However, we recommend it for companies that are just getting started, since it's super easy to get installed, and it integrates with options like Shopify, WordPress and BigCommerce.
+However, we recommend it for companies that are just getting started, since it's super easy to get installed, and it integrates with options like Shopify (read our full Shopify review), WordPress, and BigCommerce (read our full BigCommerce review).

-As you move onto more advanced payment processors, its not a bad idea to still include a PayPal button, considering many people love the convenience of leaving their credit card in their pocket.
-The main reason you wouldn't use PayPal as your traditional merchant account is because most other solutions will save you more money as your sales grow.
-For example, surpassing $5 to 10,000 in sales will cost you far more with PayPal than it would with other options, like the excellent Dharma Merchant.
+As you move onto more advanced payment processors, it's not a bad idea to still include a PayPal button, considering many people love the convenience of leaving their credit card in their pocket.
+The main reason you wouldn't use PayPal as your traditional merchant account is that most other solutions will save you more money as your sales grow.
+For example, surpassing $5 to 10,000 in sales will cost you far more with PayPal than it would with other options.

 If you have any experience with running PayPal on your website, or if you have any questions about this review, feel free to write us a comment below.